AztlanEngineering/swatch-documentation/docs/colors.setters.md

 ### how Setters work

-We will give the parent element the Setters we need as a class name and inheritance quality of CSS4 variables will pass them to the children of that element.
+We will give the parent element the Setters we need as a class name and inheritance quality of CSS variables will pass them to the children of that element.
 So we have the Setters of colors 'red' and 'green' and 'blue' in our element.
 Now using Getters we can call them on every child element that needs them.